-If Congressman Gibbs in speaking to your group and you need a short introduction for him, please click here.
+If Congressman Gibbs is speaking to your group and you need a short introduction for him, please click here.

 Bob Gibbs is the U.S. Representative for the 7th District of Ohio and was sworn into office January 5, 2011.

-Congressman Gibbs sits on the House Transportation and Infrastructure Committee and the House Agriculture Committee.
-Gibbs was chosen to chair the Subcommittee on Water Resources and Environment, a subcommittee of the Transportation and Infrastructure Committee that conducts oversight of the federal regulation of clean water.
+Congressman Gibbs sits on the House Transportation and Infrastructure Committee and the House Committee on Oversight and Reform.
+Gibbs was chosen to chair the Subcommittee on Water Resources and Environment, a subcommittee of the Transportation and Infrastructure Committee that conducts oversight of the federal regulation of clean water, from 2011 until 2017.
+He is currently Ranking Member of the Coast Guard and Maritime Transportation Subcommittee.

 Gibbs is also a member of the Republican Study Committee, a group of over 175 House Republicans organized for the purpose of advancing a conservative social and economic agenda in the House of Representatives.
 The Republican Study Committee is dedicated to a limited and Constitutional role for the federal government, a strong national defense, the protection of individual and property rights, and the preservation of traditional family values.